martenframework/marten/docs/versioned_docs/version-0.1/templates/reference/tags.md

 ## `asset`

 The `asset` template tag allows to generate the URL of a given [asset](../../files/asset-handling).
-It must be take at least one argument (the filepath of the asset).
+It must take at least one argument (the filepath of the asset).

-For example the following line is a valid usage of the `asset` tag and will output the path or URL of the `app/app.css` asset:
+For example, the following line is a valid usage of the `asset` tag and will output the path or URL of the `app/app.css` asset:

 ```html
 {% asset "app/app.css" %}